na-na-hi/renget/archive/6wfys.md

 *and* Raid Weathers ENB - Desaturated by default, but give it some time and wait for the brighter weathers and it will pleasantly surprise you.
 Supports Lux.

 NAT.ENB III - All-in-one weather and ENB with some spectacular eye candy.
 It's surprisingly visually consistent, but doesn't play nice with a wide range of mods and it breaks stealth.
 I would only recommend it for serious screenarchery or high end rigs, since you can't disable the ENB or most of its effects without significant visual weirdness.
 Supports many modern interior lighting mods.
 *and/or* Berserkyr ENB - This is an ENB designed around the NAT weather system + Lux and also looks incredible.
 I find this to have better performance than just NAT, but it still takes a bite out of your frames.
+Looks horribly oversaturated as of 1.2, and skin gets a bit plasticky as well.
+Consider 1.1.

 Azurite Weathers - More modern take on Cathedral weathers, an old standby that focused on environmental effects and fixing vanilla weirdness (horizon seam, broken fog, etc etc etc).
-This one looks very good and offers vanilla performance - the colors are good enough to use it without an ENB in my opinion, although many popular ENBs (Rudy's, Pi-Cho, etc) will have profiles for it.
+This one looks very good and offers vanilla performance - the colors are good enough to use it without an ENB and using Community Shaders in my opinion, although many popular ENBs (Rudy's, Pi-Cho, etc) will have profiles for it.

 *Honorable Mentions*

 Pi-Cho - Built off of legacy shaders from Silent Horizons, the screenarchery standby since forever, this is the gold standard for balancing characters and environment.
 If you don't use it, anons will complain about your skin and tell you that you should play LE instead.
+*note: The new Silent Horizons suite is out.
+I haven't tried it but it probably blows anything else out of the water.*

 The Enhancer - an ENB preset designed to work with any setup, by the author of NAT.
 Minor performance hit and heavy sharpening.
 If you're using some oddball mix of weathers and interiors, this will allow you to use ENB features like water or ENB light without making shit look wronger.
 Skin subsurface is way oversaturated, make sure to dick with the skin settings if you intend to do the hecking screenarchering.

 Ljoss - This has phenomenal performance while still supporting some new-ish features like Particle lights.
 If you need locked 60 FPS on a potato, optimize your game first then install this with .347 binaries or slightly newer.

+###Seasons

+I originally wasn't going to include these since they're a huge pain in the dickhole to set up and I figured they were out of scope, but after getting it hammered out it's so worth it.
+Here's the list.
+Keep in mind that you will need Dindu LOD and some other tools.

+Seasons of Skyrim SKSE - the framework. fire and forget.
+Simplicity of Snow - I recommend this whether or not you use Seasons but it's mandatory with them.
+Seasonal Landscapes - there are others but none of them work worth a fuck mostly or have yuge compatibility issues.
+Just use this and call it a day.
+This will cover grass for all holds.
+*consider:* Seasonal Landscapes - Unfrozen.
+However, Unfrozen has huge worldspace edits and will need patches for just about everything.
+Seasonal Wildlife Distribution - Adjusts creature spawns seasonally.
+Mandatory IMO.
+Has patch for True Hunter which is also, IMO, Mandatory.
+Seasonal Weathers Framework - Sucks to waste 2 hours waiting for DinduLOD to generate your snow only to get rain in winter.
+This fixes it if you have a config for your weather mod.
+Vanilla preset works OOTB with Azurite which is cool.
+Frostfall - Seasons - if you use sunhelm or something gay this won't help but if you are a real gamer and use Frostfall you need this so you don't end up chilling naked in the snow in Falkreath hold without freezing your johnson off.

 ###Note on Community Shaders
 Community shaders is an alternative processing pipeline to ENB that retains vanilla image settings.
-By itself it doesn't do much but it has addons that replicate many formerly ENB-only features like grass lighting, particle lights, etc. The whole suite has a fraction of the performance cost of ENB so I would highly recommend it for gameplay with light screenarchery especially for 4k enjoyers.
+By itself it doesn't do much but it has addons that replicate many formerly ENB-only features like grass lighting, particle lights (!), etc. The whole suite has a fraction of the performance cost of ENB so I would highly recommend it for gameplay with light screenarchery especially for 4k enjoyers.
 It is also easier to get a consistent imagespace than something like NAT which relies heavily on mesh and texture settings to be "correct" on EVERYTHING.
+You can tweak lighting with Reshade although you obviously won't have the same control over water, skin, etc as ENB offers.

 ###Models and Textures: